 There is something so splendid about the beginning of a new year.
 Bookstores display gorgeous 2012 diaries, cafés and restaurants delight gourmands with their festive menus, and the skies are illuminated with fluttering fireworks.
-It also gives us time to reflect and celebrate moments that were etched in our hearts from the previous year.
+It also gives us time to reflect and celebrate moments that were etched in our hearts from the previous year, and people start planning for that new year and how to improve themselves.
 The author Phyllis Nicholson says, “And what does January hold?
 Clean account books.
 Bare diaries.
 Three hundred and sixty-five new days, neatly parceled into weeks, months, seasons.
 A chunk of time, of life… those few first notes like an orchestra tuning up before the play begins“.

 Think back to your childhood when you still had a sense of wonder and envisaged how your life would play out before the naysayers popped those dreams like arrows piercing multicolored balloons.
 Is there something on your wish list that you always wanted to do but never got a chance to?
 Many people go through life mistakenly thinking that to live spiritually means that they cannot revel in life’s abundance.
 If these thoughts ever crossed your mind, it is reassuring to read the Quran and ponder on the many verses where God encourages us to be happy.